 Ground cloves, warm cinnamon, and spicy nutmeg are the star players in these muffins.
 Together these pieces make the perfect blend, not overly spicy, not overly cinnamon, just the right balance of both.

 These are the perfect muffin to bake up on a cool Sunday morning for brunch.
 Save a few to have a quick breakfast, or a snack at lunch.
+I like to enjoy them with a dollop of my sugar-free blackberry jam, but they’re also good jut plain.

 Made without grains or added sugar, these muffins are: